mg-serag/repo_checker/README.md

 - The workflow is designed to be resumable - it only processes unprocessed rows
 - Both scripts include comprehensive error handling and logging
 - The system supports multiple programming languages with language-specific configurations
 - Results are automatically saved to Google Sheets for easy tracking and collaboration
+- Labeling tool integration provides real-time data synchronization
+- Duplicate detection prevents processing of existing repositories